aquasecurity/microscanner/README.md

 ### Scan an existing image
 [microscanner-wrapper](https://github.com/lukebond/microscanner-wrapper) makes it easy to use MicroScanner to scan existing images.

 It works by creating a new temporary Dockerfile dedicated for vulnerability scanning which starts FROM the image to be scanned, and adds and runs *microscanner*.
-This is used to build a temporary image which can then be discarded.
+This is used to build a temporary image that can then be discarded.
 Based on the output you can make decisions on whether to deploy the image.

 This approach also has the advantage that the *microscanner* executable doesn't need to be built into the image you eventually deploy.